blosavio/fastester/README.md

         </li>
       </ol>
       <p>
         Writing benchmarks follows a similar pattern to writing unit tests.
-We &nbsp;create a file topped with a namespace declaration.
-For organizing purposes, we &nbsp;may write more than one benchmarks file if, for example, we&apos;d like to write one &nbsp;benchmark file per source namespace.
+We &nbsp;create a file, perhaps named <a href= "https://github.com/blosavio/fastester/blob/main/test/zap/benchmarks.clj">benchmarks.clj</a>, topped with a namespace declaration.
+For organizing purposes, we may write &nbsp;more than one benchmarks file if, for example, we&apos;d like to write one benchmark &nbsp;file per source namespace.
       </p>
       <p>
-        Within a benchmarks file, we use <code>defbench</code> to <strong>def</strong>ine a <strong>bench</strong>mark.
+        Within our benchmarks file, we use <code>defbench</code> to <strong>def</strong>ine a <strong>bench</strong>mark.
 Here is its signature.
       </p>
       <pre><code>(defbench <em>name &quot;group&quot; fn-expression args</em>)</code></pre>
       <p>